 Mint—Mother Earth News says this is an easy plant on which to practice propagation.
 It may start to root within ten days.
 Better Homes and Gardens adds that it will keep growing in water alone for ‘quite a while.”

 Oregano—Take cuttings from soft green new stems, not woody older stems.

 Rosemary—As with oregano, take cuttings from fresh green stems.
 Rosemary can be slow to root; dipping the cut end in rooting hormone before setting it in water can help it along.

 Sage—Take cuttings from new growth in spring.
 Change the water regularly since sage can be rot prone.

-Stevia—This homegrown sweetener also appears on some lists of herbs that will root in water, but I haven’t found specific advice for how to grow it.
+Stevia—This homegrown sweetener also appears on some lists of herbs that will root in water, but I haven’t found specific advice on how to grow it.

 Thyme—Take cuttings in spring or early summer.
 Make your cut just below a node (the place leaves sprout from).
 Thyme will start rooting in 2 weeks.

 DIY Rooting Hormone

 Willow trees of all kinds contain a chemical called indolebutyric acid which helps speed and strengthen root development.
 Master Gardener Mark Bernskoetter recommends chopping willow branches into 3–6-inch pieces or else peeling off bark.

 Pour a gallon of boiling water over two cups of chopped twigs or three cups of bark.
 Let this sit for a day before removing the wood or bark.
 Set hard-to-root plants like rosemary and lavender in this solution for several hours before setting them into plain water to grow.
 Easy-to-propagate plants like mint may not benefit from being dipped in willow water.